pmunts/muntsos/README.txt

     repository for Debian 13.
 I plan to maintain the Debian 12 package repository until the end of 2025.

+-   6 September 2025 -- I have added support for scaled ADC (Analog to Digital Converter) inputs.
+Some ADC chips with an internal voltage reference populate the scale factor files (in_voltage(Y)_scale et al) automatically.
+Others, especially those with an external voltage reference, require some magic in a device tree overlay to configure the scaling.
+I've updated the MUNTS-0018, Pi3ClickShield, and the Pi4ClickShield overlays to support scaling.
+I've also added new overlays for the Texas Instruments ADC121C021 (the ADC on the Grove I²C ADC module) and the Microchip MCP3428 (the ADC on the Mikroelektronika ADC 3 Click) that support scaling.

 Quick Setup Instructions for the Impatient

 Instructions for installing the MuntsOS cross-toolchain development